Can I visit the kindergarten?

 How do I know whether my child is ready to attend kindergarten?

-Attend the annual day and talk to the teachers about this.
+Attend the annual Open Day and talk to the teachers about this.
 If your child was born close to the cut off date (three-years old by 30/4 of the year they are due to start three-year-old kindergarten) then the teacher may recommend holding their entry into kindergarten until the following year.

 Are session times fixed or flexible?